Interes-Group/Roman-Kasl--Bang-lite/README.md

 #### Beer

-The beer card allows the player to add one life.
-The effect of the card can only be applied to the currently playing player.
+The beer card allows the sk.stuba.fei.uim.oop.player to add one life.
+The effect of the card can only be applied to the currently playing sk.stuba.fei.uim.oop.player.

 #### Stagecoach

-Using the stagecoach card, the player can draw two cards from the deck.
+Using the stagecoach card, the sk.stuba.fei.uim.oop.player can draw two sk.stuba.fei.uim.oop.cards from the deck.

 #### Indians

-By playing the Indians card, you cause an Indian attack on all players (except the player who played it).
-Each player must use a *Bang* card or lose one life.
+By playing the Indians card, you cause an Indian attack on all players (except the sk.stuba.fei.uim.oop.player who played it).
+Each sk.stuba.fei.uim.oop.player must use a *Bang* card or lose one life.

 #### Cat Balou

 By playing this card, you can discard a card of your opponent, either from the table or from your hand.

-Example of playing a card: Player A plays the Cat Balou card to Player B, the game offers him whether he wants to discard a card from his hand or from the table, and after the given choice, a randomly selected card is automatically discarded from Player B. If Player B has no cards, Player A will be shown a message that he cannot currently play this card on that player.
+Example of playing a card: Player A plays the Cat Balou card to Player B, the game offers him whether he wants to discard a card from his hand or from the table, and after the given choice, a randomly selected card is automatically discarded from Player B. If Player B has no sk.stuba.fei.uim.oop.cards, Player A will be shown a message that he cannot currently play this card on that sk.stuba.fei.uim.oop.player.

 #### Prison

-You put this card in front of any player, and you will trap him with this card.
-If a player has a Prison card in front of him before the start of his turn, he must check its effect to see if he manages to escape from it or not.
+You put this card in front of any sk.stuba.fei.uim.oop.player, and you will trap him with this card.
+If a sk.stuba.fei.uim.oop.player has a Prison card in front of him before the start of his turn, he must check its effect to see if he manages to escape from it or not.
 The chance of escaping from prison is 1 in 4.
 If he fails to escape from prison, he skips the turn, if he does, he continues his turn.
 In both cases, the card is discarded into the discard pile after checking its effect.

 #### Dynamite

 You place this card in front of you when you play it.
 The effect of the Dynamite card is always checked at the beginning of the turn, if the dynamite explodes in front of you, you lose 3 life and the card is discarded into the deck.
-Unless your dynamite explodes, the card moves to the player who played before you (Dynamite moves in the opposite direction of the game).
+Unless your dynamite explodes, the card moves to the sk.stuba.fei.uim.oop.player who played before you (Dynamite moves in the opposite direction of the game).
 The dynamite has a 1 in 8 chance of exploding.

-If the situation should arise that the player has both a Prison and Dynamite card in front of him at the beginning of the round, the effect of the Dynamite card is checked first and only then the Prison card.
+If the situation should arise that the sk.stuba.fei.uim.oop.player has both a Prison and Dynamite card in front of him at the beginning of the round, the effect of the Dynamite card is checked first and only then the Prison card.

 ## Evaluation
 You can get 10 points for this assignment.
 5 points are given for fulfilling the outlined rules of the game, 5 points are given for complying with OOP principles. **The program must be able to compile, otherwise 0 points are given for the assigment**.